macwinlin-studio/bilibili-query-information/README.md

 This project can be run directly,but this project needs to install some necessary modules.
 You can use this code in the project save location:pip install -r requirements.txt
 Then open Python and run it.
+The above steps can be ignored when using the exe version.
 ## Usage
 This project can be run directly,The author will make an app version later.
 This project needs to install some necessary modules.